Vietnam at a Glance

-Expats on the real estate hunt also have to make another choice: Some prefer a higher living standard in typical expat neighborhoods, while others would rather fully immerse themselves in Vietnamese culture.
+Expats on the real estate hunt also have to make another choice: Some prefer the high living standard typical in expat neighborhoods, while others would rather fully immerse themselves in Vietnamese culture.

-For example, district 2 and district 7 in Ho Chi Minh City are typical expat neighborhoods.
-Both offer peaceful developments with large houses and access to green space, which is rare in urban centers.
-Although these areas will not give you the typical Vietnamese living experience, international schools and nurseries are right around the corner.
-Thus, if you are planning on living in Vietnam with your family, these areas far away from the chaos of the city center may be the right choice.
+For example, district 2 and district 7 in Ho Chi Minh City are full of expats working and living in Vietnam.
+Both offer peaceful developments with large houses and access to green spaces, the latter of which is rare in urban centers.
+Although these districts will not give you the typical Vietnamese living experience, international schools and nurseries are right around the corner.
+Thus, if you are planning on living in Vietnam with your family, these areas, far from the chaos of the city center, may be the right choice.

 Types of Accommodation

-As an expatriate living in Vietnam, you can choose between different types of accommodation:
+As an expatriate living in Vietnam, you can choose between multiple different types of accommodation:

-- Serviced apartments make sense for you if you are planning to stay for only a couple of months.
-They are usually located in high-rise buildings or hotels and come with furniture, a reception, gym, and restaurants.
-Different services like housekeeping are included in the rent.
+Serviced apartments are a good choice if you are planning to stay for only a couple of months.
+They are usually located in high-rise buildings or hotels and come fully equipped with furniture, a reception, a gym, and restaurants.
+Services like housekeeping are also included in the rent.

-- Normal apartments give you more independence and flexibility aside from leaving more money in your wallet.
-Renting an average apartment, of course, also means that you will have to organize many details such as having utilities connected and dealing with your landlord.
+Regular apartments give you more independence and flexibility aside from leaving more money in your wallet.
+Renting an average apartment, of course, also means that you will have to organize many details yourself, such as having utilities connected and dealing with your landlord.

-- Houses can be rented as well, with and without furniture.
-They are the best option if you will be living in Vietnam with your family and need space.
-Unfortunately, finding a house to rent may be difficult in densely populated areas.
+Houses can be rented as well, with and without furniture.
+This is probably the best option for you, if you will be living in Vietnam with your family and need space.
+Unfortunately, finding a house to rent may be difficult in some densely populated areas.

-- Renting a room is, naturally, the easiest and cheapest option.
-This makes sense if you make relatively little money but don’t want to move too far out of town.
+Renting a room is, naturally, the easiest and cheapest option.
+This makes sense if your income is relatively small but you don’t want to move too far out of town.
 Rooms often come with a bathroom and shared kitchen.
-They can be rented furnished and unfurnished.
+They can be rented furnished or unfurnished.